OBR chief resigns after Rachel Reeves Budget leak fiasco

 Richard Hughes began his five-year term as chairman of the Office for Budget Responsibility in October 2020

-Richard Hughes has resigned as chair of the Office for Budget Responsibility after the financial watchdog accidentally leaked Rachel Reeves’s Budget 45 minutes before the Chancellor unveiled her fiscal measures in the House of Commons.
+Richard Hughes has resigned as chairman of the Office for Budget Responsibility after the financial watchdog accidentally leaked Rachel Reeves’s Budget 45 minutes before the Chancellor unveiled her fiscal measures in the House of Commons.

 Mr Hughes, who this morning refused to rule out quitting from his post, tendered his resignation in a 330-word letter to Ms Reeves and Treasury Select Committee chairwoman Dame Meg Hillier.